RubenEngel/punk-api-landing-page/README.md

 # punk-api-test
 A simple landing page, using vanilla JS, SASS, BEM and Gulp.
-Pulls data from Punk API. *Technical Interview Test*
+Pulls data from Punk API. *Technical Interview Test* using a photoshop image as a reference.